 Kenyon College continues to monitor trends related to residence hall fire incidents and alarms to provide a fire-safe living environment for all students.
 New programs and policies are developed as needed to help ensure the safety of all students, faculty and staff.
-For the calendar year of 2022 the following fire improvements are in progress or have been completed: Meadow Lane Residences A,B,C (Completed): Fire heat detectors installed in each bedroom.
-Heat detectors are constantly monitored by the Fire Works online monitoring system located in the Office of Campus Safety.
-North Campus Apartments 1 - 20, 216, 220 and 304 (In progress): Migration of fire alarm notification from phone dialers to automatic reporting through the Fire Works online monitoring system.
+For the calendar year of 2023 the following fire improvements are in progress or have been completed: North Campus Apartments 1-20, 216, 220 and 304: Migration of fire alarm notification from phone dialers to automatic reporting through the Fire Works online monitoring system (completed).
+Fire alarm systems in Allen House and in McBride Residence Hall will be replaced and updated (in progress).

-Fire Statistics 2021
+Fire Statistics 2022